n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 #### 3.5: blwf ####

 The `blwf` feature replaces below-base-consonant glyphs with any special forms.
+In Myanmar, this usually means replacing post-base-consonant "Halant,_Consonant_" sequences with subjoined forms of the consonant.

-Myanmar includes several below-base-consonant forms, including medial consonants and below-base dependent vowel (matra) signs.
+However, Myanmar includes several other below-base-consonant forms, including medial consonants and below-base dependent vowel (matra) signs.